The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 Lineage is something that can be claimed, challenged, or refused.

-• The Song of Sapphire Sands unfolds within Darasha’ir — a vast empire composed of ten distinct realms, each shaped by its terrain, maker, and governing logic.
+• The Song of Sapphire Sands unfolds within Darasha’ir, a vast empire composed of nine distinct realms, each shaped by its terrain, maker, and governing logic.

-At its heart lies the desert capital of Shams, a place chosen not for abundance, but for meaning.
+At the heart of this fictional world lies the desert capital of Shams, a city chosen not for abundance, but for meaning.

-The desert is not peripheral in this world; it is central.
+The desert is not peripheral in this universe.

 The name Sapphire Sands is not given freely.